Glamour, grand prix thrills and Riviera luxury in one tiny state

 |---|---|---|---|

-Tipping: Service is usually included in bills, but rounding up or leaving 5–10% for good service in restaurants, bars, and taxis is appreciated but not mandatory.
+Tipping: Service charges are usually included; rounding up the bill or leaving 5–10% in restaurants and for taxis is appreciated but not mandatory.

 Coverage